alexplatasl/mexicolors/README.md

 ## How do I get `mexicolors`?

-`mexicolors` is stored and developed at this GitHub repository, <https://github.com/alexplatasl/mexicolors/>, along with an [issue tracker](https://github.com/alexplatasl/mexicolors/issues/) for reporting bugs as well as suggesting package extensions and/or enhancements.
+While the package is available for download at [CRAN](https://CRAN.R-project.org/package=mexicolors), `mexicolors` is stored and developed at this GitHub repository, <https://github.com/alexplatasl/mexicolors/>, along with an [issue tracker](https://github.com/alexplatasl/mexicolors/issues/) for reporting bugs as well as suggesting package extensions and/or enhancements.
 In the spirit of open science, any level of interaction with the package is allowed.